birdieee/Daily-Weather-/README.md

 ## Personal Journey

 This project is a culmination of my love for technology and nature.
 I've always been fascinated by how technology can enhance our daily lives, and as an avid hiker, I've often found myself at the mercy of unpredictable weather.
-This led me to create WeatherAura – a tool to help myself and others plan better and connect more deeply with nature.
+This led me to create Daily-Weather- a tool to help myself and others plan better and connect more deeply with nature.

 ## Overcoming Technical Challenges